 - being a transsexual or intersex person.

-The Adults at Risk policy states that although there is the presumption that detention will not be appropriate if a person is considered to be “at risk”, “detention will only become appropriate at the point at which immigration control considerations outweigh that presumption.
+The policy states that detention for people “at risk” could “become appropriate at the point at which immigration control considerations outweigh that presumption.
 Within this context it will remain appropriate to detain individuals at risk if it is necessary in order to remove them.”

 In addition to the categories of adults at risk listed above, unaccompanied minors should also not be detained, apart from in exceptional circumstances (though sometimes children are wrongly detained by the Home Office, because the Home Office classify them as adults).